0no-co/wonka/docs/basics/background.md

 become more complex.
 We're often confronted with event streams, where events or even regular values come in over time.

-In either cases what we're dealing with are essentially [immutable, asynchronous iterables](https://medium.com/@andrestaltz/2-minute-introduction-to-rx-24c8ca793877).
+In either case what we're dealing with are essentially [immutable, asynchronous iterables](https://medium.com/@andrestaltz/2-minute-introduction-to-rx-24c8ca793877).

-Wonka is a library to provide a primitive to solve these problems and is both: an iterable programming library, and a reactive stream programming library.
+Wonka is a library to provide a primitive to solve these problems and is both an iterable programming library _and_ a reactive stream programming library.

 It can be compared to observables and iterables in one library, but is